 Police proceeded to check out his story and found his wife Bridget, also drunk and nearly dead, lying near the roadway with her clothes covered in blood.
 She had been beaten and kicked.
 Police also quickly discovered the weapon used against her.
 It was Healey’s wooden shoes, with metal plates.
 The battered Bridget was taken to Mitchelstown Workhouse, and expired shortly thereafter.

-Another murder attributed to alcohol happened on Christmas night.
+Another Christmas crime in the Victorian Era was a murder also attributed to the use of too much alcohol.
 In this case it happened at a public house on York Street in Leeds.
 Two men, John Ross and John Manley upon leaving the public-house began to quarrel.
 Ross then allegedly stabbed Manley behind his right ear in the neck with a penknife, and the wound was almost instantly fatal.
 Ross fled afterwards, but later when the inquest was held, jurors returned a verdict of “wilful murder” against him and he was captured some time later in Wolverhampton.

 Murder wasn’t the only crime happening during the Christmas holiday.
 There was also an audacious trick played on a servant of an English actress named Mrs. Bernard Beere in 1887.
 Beere, or Fanny Bernard-Beere as she was also called, was married three times but kept the name of her second husband as her stage name.
 She also possessed a cloak that she treasured until a man of “gentlemanly exterior” appeared at Beere’s house.
-According to newspapers:
+According to the Shields Daily Gazette:

 “[He told] the servant that her mistress had been commended to recite that night at Marlborough House [and] added that he had come for her cloak. … His plot succeeded according to his anticipations, and he left – the undisputed possessor of the coveted treasure.”